Far-right UK politician Nigel Farage blames policy of multiculturalism for Leicester violence

 Violence erupted in the British city between Hindus and Muslims following an India-Pakistan cricket match last month.

-Far-right British politician and broadcaster Nigel Farage on Tuesday blamed diversity and multiculturalism of immigrants in the country for the violence in Leicester between Hindus and Muslims following an India and Pakistan cricket match on August 28.
+Far-right British politician Nigel Farage on Tuesday blamed the country’s policymakers for encouraging diversity and multiculturalism for the violence in Leicester between Hindus and Muslims following an India and Pakistan cricket match on August 28.

 In a tweet, Farage held all British MPs responsible for the “ethnic and religious violence” in Leicester.